Slow Cooker Beef Chili

 Instructions

-• Cook the beef and onion together in a large pot or cast iron skillet over medium high heat until the beef is browned well.
+• Brown the beef and onion together in a large pot or cast-iron skillet over medium-high heat until the beef is well-browned.

 • Add it to the slow cooker with the rest of the ingredients.